The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Introduction

-This article is organised as follows: In section~\ref{sec:ising} we present a brief description of the 2D-Ising model, explaining the production of the configurations as well as its phase structure.
-In section~\ref{sec:autoencoders} we discuss the deep learning autoencoder, explain how it works and provide the structure of the network.
-Subsequently, in section~\ref{sec:results} we provide our results, and finally, in section~\ref{sec:conclusions}, we conclude.
+This article is organized as follows: In section~\ref{sec:ising} we present a brief description of the 2D-Ising ferromagnetic and anti-ferromagnetic model, explaining the production of the configurations as well as its phase structure.
+In section~\ref{sec:autoencoders}, we discuss the deep learning autoencoder, explain how it works and provide the structure of the network.
+Subsequently, in section~\ref{sec:results} we provide our results for the ferromagnetic 2D-Ising model.
+Additionally, as a test, we apply our autoencoder on the anti-ferromagnetic 2D-Ising model and demonstrate our results in section~\ref{sec:results_antiferromagnetic}.
+Finally, in section~\ref{sec:conclusions}, we present our conclusions.